 One guest brought her pup Wasti who is trained (in German) to “spit on the Nazis” on command.
-He scrunched up his face and showed his teeth and then pretended to spit.
+He scrunches up his face, bares his teeth, and then pretends to spit in pure disgust.
 Bravo, Wasti, Bravo!

-A few nights later, Rike took me to a divine restaurant called Makassar.
-Roland, the owner and friend, greeted us with hugs and kisses.
+A few nights later, my dear friend Rike took me to a divine restaurant called restaurant called Makassar.
+Her kind and witty friend Roland, the owner, greeted us with hugs and kisses.

 The two of us went on a mini tour of whiskey bars in the neighbourhood; a true boatzn, the cool dive Loretta Bar with a special drink “Smokey Whiskey” that they actually set on fire when serving, and the one I like best called Zum Wolf..
 We laughed until our faces hurt about fake German words and tongue twisters, and talked about human “lone wolves” we have known.

 I spent the rest of my stay in München visiting new places, taking everything in, and sometimes running into someone I had met before.
 Rike took me to meet the amazing Sandy Beach, head mistress of the Isar Rats in Munich and the Teaserettes of Berlin.

-She took me to meet the amazing Sandy Beach, head mistress of the Isar Rats.
-We were joined by Melody D’Amour and swapped stories about our burlesque and cabaret troupes and my bands.
+We were joined by the stunning performer Melody D’Amour and swapped stories about our burlesque and cabaret troupes/bands.
 They invited me to perform with them when I return, which would be a dream.

 Here’s a video of some of these ladies and gents doing their thing.
 Video is not my property!